demisto/splunk-app/add-on/README.md

       2. Permissions – Shared in App
       3. Alert type – Run on Cron Schedule
       4. Cron Expression – * * * * * (every 1 minute)
-  * Press Add Actions and choose Create XSOAR Incident, from which you can setup the alert incident details:
+  * Press "Add Actions" and choose **Create XSOAR Incident**, from which you can setup the alert incident details:
       1. Name - name of the alert
       2. Time Occurred - time when alert was triggered
       3. XSOAR Server (if “Send Alert to all the servers” is unchecked)